rafales/head-context/README.md

 * Supports scripts, styles and preload directives
 * Works with Jinja2
-* Can be used outside of templates too
+* Can be used from Python code too
+  * simply use `head_context.push_js/push_css/push_preload` from Python code
+  * it needs to run during template rendering though (otherwise it wouldn't make sense)
-  * if you want to render a custom (form) widget for example
+  * useful if you have form widget rendering written in Python for example
+  * or basically any kind of rendering written in Python

 ## Installation and setup